bozhink/Arduino/libraries/Arduino_Opta_Blueprint/Protocol.md

 specifying that the PAYLOAD length is 1 byte long.
 Different messages have different payloads, with different lengths.

+## Unandled messages

+If an expansion receives a messages which is not supposed to handle (and this message is expecting an answer from the expansion) the first 2 bytes of the answer will be 0xFA, 0xFE: this sequence signals that the expansion received the request but this request is not supported by this expansion.

 ## Messages

 The following describes each message and the related answer